Structural Identifiability and Discrete Symmetries: Discrete and Continuous Symmetries for Structural Identifiability and Observability

-for the functions $\mathbf{X}$ which is generally not solved for any derivatives, i.\,e.\ fully implicit.
-The number $J$ of equations in \eqref{eq:rfindetsys} depends not only on the dimensions $n$, $m$, $\ell$ of the vectors $\mathbf{x}$, $\mathbf{u}$, $\mathbf{y}$, but also on the degrees with which the inputs $\mathbf{u}$ appear in \eqref{eq:csys}.
-If we assume that \eqref{eq:csys} is affine in the inputs (as it is often the case in applications), then $J=(n+\ell)(m+1)$.
+for the functions $\mathbf{X}$ and $\boldsymbol{\Theta}$ which is generally not solved for any derivatives, i.\,e.\ fully implicit.
+The number $J$ of equations in \eqref{eq:rfindetsys} depends not only on the dimensions $n$, $m$, $\ell$, $k$ of the vectors $\mathbf{x}$, $\mathbf{u}$, $\mathbf{y}$, $\boldsymbol{\theta}$, but also on the degrees with which the inputs $\mathbf{u}$ appear in \eqref{eq:pcsys}.
+If we assume that \eqref{eq:pcsys} is affine in the inputs (as is often the case in applications), then $J=(n+\ell+k)(m+1)$.
+The solution set of $\findet$ has the structure of a local group $\mathcal{G}$, i.\,e.,\ where defined, the composition of two solutions defines again a solution, the inverse of a solution is also a solution, and the identity map is a solution.

-Most people using symmetry methods do not set up the finite determining system \eqref{eq:rfindetsys}.
+Most people using symmetry methods do not set up $\findet$.
 Instead, they use the infinitesimal approach developed by Lie already in the 19th century.
-Mathematically, it corresponds to determining the Lie algebra of the Lie group of point symmetries.
-In this approach, one assumes that one has at least a one-parameter group of transformations, i.\,e.\ one must augment \eqref{eq:trafox} by a parameter $\epsilon$:
+Mathematically, it corresponds to determining the Lie algebra~$\mathfrak{g}$ of the Lie group~$\mathcal{G}$ of continuous point symmetries.
+In this approach, one assumes that one has at least a one-parameter group of transformations, i.\,e.\ one must augment \eqref{eq:ptrafoxth} by a parameter~$\epsilon$:

-Here we always assume that we obtain the identity transformation for $\epsilon=0$ and that the concatenation of two transformations with the parameter values $\epsilon_{1}$ and $\epsilon_{2}$, respectively, yields the transformation for $\epsilon_{1}+\epsilon_{2}$.
+Here, we always assume that we obtain the identity transformation for $\epsilon=0,$ and that the concatenation of two transformations with the parameter values $\epsilon_{1}$ and $\epsilon_{2}$, respectively, yields the transformation for $\epsilon_{1}+\epsilon_{2}$.

-For small $\epsilon$, one can linearise \eqref{eq:oneparax} around $\epsilon=0$ and obtains the corresponding \emph{infinitesimal generator}, the vector field
+For small $\epsilon$, one can linearise \eqref{eq:oneparaxth} around $\epsilon=0$ and obtains the corresponding \emph{infinitesimal generator}, the vector field

-One can obtain the \emph{prolonged infinitesimal generator} $V^{(1)}$ by linearising \eqref{eq:trafodotx}.
+One can obtain the \emph{prolonged infinitesimal generator} $V^{(1)}$ by linearising \eqref{eq:ptrafodotxth}.
 But given an arbitrary vector field